-Sudanese military plane crashes in west Darfour, 16 killed
+Sudanese military plane crashes in West Darfur, 16 killed

 The town of Genena has recently witnessed clashes between Arabs and non-Arabs that killed at least three dozen people, including women and children, according to a health official and a local aid group who spoke to the AP earlier this week.

-On Thursday, the Sudan’s Red Crescent said that the casualty toll had jumped to 48 killed and 167 wounded in the violence.
+On Thursday, the Sudan’s Red Crescent said the casualty toll had jumped to 48 killed and 167 wounded in the violence.
 The local relief group has also said that more than 8,000 families were displaced after violence erupted in the region.

 The clashes pose a challenge to efforts by Sudan’s transitional government to end decades-long rebellions in areas like Darfur.
-In response rebel groups from Darfur pulled out of peace talks with the government and called for an investigation.
+In response, rebel groups from Darfur suspended peace talks with the government and called for an investigation.

 Earlier this week, Sudanese Prime Minister Hamdok and Gen. Mohammeed Hamdan Dagalo, deputy head of the Sovereign Council, had visited the town and expressed their commitment to prosecute the perpetrators.